WasatchPhotonics/Wasatch.NET/README.md

 Users are welcome to rebuild the library in other configurations; please let us know if you encounter any issues which we may help resolve.

+# Installation

+Wasatch.NET is distributed in a Microsoft Installer (.msi) file, which installs both WasatchNET.dll and accompanying WinFormDemo under
+\Program Files (x86)\Wasatch Photonics.
+The DLL, along with the dependency LibUsbDotNet.dll, are both in WinFormDemo\lib, giving you both the library and a means to verify its successful operation in a vendor-supplied test harness.

 # Documentation

 The wrapper is designed to closely mimic the USB API defined in the following